Changes in your body

-Not every woman puts together a birthing plan and, just like with any event, the exact details of your birthing plan may not play out exactly how you planned.
+Not every woman puts together a birthing plan and, just like with any event, the exact details of your birthing plan may not play out exactly how you anticipated.
 Making a birthing plan, though, is a great way to discuss important aspects of your labor before you’re in the thick of it.
 What pain management do you want to focus on?
 Who do you want in the labor room with you?
 Do you want your baby to stay with you post-delivery?
 Are you open to epidural anesthesia?
 These are all great things to discuss with your partner and your doctor ahead of time so that everyone is on the same page.

 Be flexible with any plans.
 Children have a way of throwing plans out the window, and this can happen as soon as their first day of life.
 The best way to ensure smooth sailing come labor and beyond is to have healthy, trusting relationships with your doctor and your support system so you can lean on them when things veer away from the expected.
-No matter the specifics, a happy and healthy baby and mama are what everyone’s shooting for.
+No matter the specifics, a happy and healthy baby and mother are what everyone’s shooting for.
 Focusing on what happens instead of what you wished would have happened will ensure that you can be the best advocate for yourself and your baby.

 Set up your nursery and car seat

+While many hand-me-down things are nice and help the budget, you should buy a new crib to ensure it’s built under the latest safety guidelines.
 Setting up your nursery (or crib if your baby will be staying in your bedroom) and car seat may seem a little premature.
 But remember, your baby will probably not arrive on its expected due date.
 Even if you have a planned cesarean delivery, you may go into labor before that date.